The authentic 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4

 It is possible to include extra nights in any of the towns en route.
 Extra walking or sightseeing options can be provided as indicated in the day-to-day programme.

 It is possible to extend the tour with one or more nights in Amalfi or any other town along the Amalfi Coast.
-This tour can be extended with one of our existing tours along the heart of the Amalfi Coast.
+This tour can also be extended with one of our more famous tours in the ‘Heart of the Amalfi Coast’ (Amalfi, Ravello, Positano & the famous ‘Path of the Gods’).

 It is possible to book an upgrade in some of the places en route.
 Details and prices on request.